October 28, 2020

 Coronavirus - Tenant FAQ

-In order to help you understand the current state of play and make informed property related decisions, we have put together a series of frequently asked questions for Tenants and Landlords.
+In order to help you as a tenant understand the current state of play and make informed decisions in relation to your rental property, we have put together a series of frequently asked questions for your reference.

 How can I contact my Property Manager or the Office?

-The office number is still operating as normal and can direct your call, otherwise you can still contact your Property Manager at any time by calling their direct or mobile number or via email.
-Please notice our offices are temporarily closed.
+The office number is still operating as normal and can direct your call, otherwise you can still contact your Property Manager at any time by calling their direct line, mobile number or via email.

 Does this situation change any of my rights as a tenant?